Can-Fite BioPharma ($CANF) Stock Hub: FDA/EMA Phase III Status, Namodenoson and Piclidenoson

 What still needs proof

 Those questions move to Phase 2b.
-The structure of the next study will matter enormously: comparator, backbone therapy, line of treatment, patient selection, endpoints, statistical assumptions, geography, enrollment speed and funding.
+The structure of the next study will matter enormously: final treatment backbone, comparator, line of treatment, patient selection, endpoints, statistical assumptions, geography, enrollment speed and funding.
 The market will likely punish vague design language and reward a clear protocol with credible endpoints.

 08Hepatocellular carcinoma: the late-stage anchor